vertigis/meridian-design/docs/design-language.md

 ### Sizing and Spacing

 Buttons will adjust their width to the length of their content.
 Spacing (padding and margin) should not be manually set as they are pre-set in the Design System so that buttons can participate in the system wide density settings.
 Please refer to **[the Developer Center](https://developers.vertigisstudio.com/docs/web/configuration-layout-reference#presentation-attributes)** for more information on spacing.

+### Additional Options

+Icons can be added to buttons for added emphasis or to help convey the purpose of the button.
+For added visual style flexibility, you can choose to use the "round" style to create circle or pill shaped buttons.
+You can also choose to have a button with only an icon and no text.

+<div class="buttons-box"><ButtonOptions /></div>

 ---